 Do not use your laptop while it is still inside a laptop bag.
-There is no room for air to circulate and you will get heat build-up.
+There is no room for air to circulate, and you will get heat build-up.

 As computers have become more powerful they have simultaneously been generating more heat.
 Portable computers are particularly susceptible to overheating, so make sure yours has room to breathe.

 All computers generate heat that must be dissipated to avoid damaging components.
-Desktop computers are large enough that they can include large fans and heatsinks, and some customized systems even contain water-based cooling systems.
+Desktop computers are large enough to include large fans and heatsinks, and some customized systems even contain water-based cooling systems.
 In contrast, portable computers are limited in the amount of space they can devote to cooling; add to that the fact that batteries generate heat when charging and discharging, and you've got a very delicate balance when it comes to managing heat.